abhitopia/abhitopia.github.com/docs/ML/reasoning_fundamentals.md

 R(A) -> B
 R^(B) -> A

+Also, given A, B -> one should be able to find the relation (important for interpretability)

 Note: this does not mean that R^ must exist as a primitive relation.

 A reasoning system must be able to construct all entities from the primitive entities using convex combination.